 Mental and emotional pain may include grief, anxiety, depression, insomnia, and fear.
-Pain and suffering entail the emotional, physical, and mental stress that the victim goes through after the accident and during the recovery phase.
-And sometimes, it may last a lifetime, especially if the accident results in paralysis or permanent disability.
+Pain and suffering entail the emotional, physical, and mental stress that the victim goes through after the accident and recovery.
+And sometimes, it may last a lifetime, mainly if the accident results in paralysis or permanent disability.

 The challenge occurs when getting compensation for pain and suffering, as they are challenging to document.
 This is where you can count on our seasoned auto accident lawyer in North Carolina.
 Our experience and extensive knowledge about the laws and legal procedures enable us to help our clients pursue the compensation they deserve for economic and non-economic damages.
 Simply stated, we fight for you to be compensated for physical injuries and pain and suffering.